Could Trump become Speaker? Your questions answered

 What's the beef between McCarthy and Gaetz?

-Florida Congressman Matt Gaetz has been one of the leading forces behind the effort to block Mr McCarthy.
+Matt Gaetz has been one of the leading forces behind the effort to block Mr McCarthy.
 Like many of the 20 Republican holdouts, some of his objections are political.

-He has called for concessions on the way the House of Representatives operates, he's reportedly lobbied for a chairmanship on the powerful House Armed Services Committee and called for a special, well-funded panel to investigate the FBI and other government agencies.
+The Florida congressman has called for concessions on the way the House of Representatives operates, he's reportedly lobbied for a chairmanship on the powerful House Armed Services Committee and called for a special, well-funded panel to investigate the FBI and other government agencies.

 With Mr Gaetz, however, the objections to Mr McCarthy seem personal.
 He has sharply condemned the California congressman for already moving into the Speaker's office, calling him a "squatter" and labelled him "the biggest alligator" in the Washington swamp.